Yamaha Motor Finance Australia Privacy Policy

 • manage, train, and develop our employees and representatives;

-• manage complaints and disputes, and report to dispute resolution bodies;
+• manage complaints and disputes, and report to dispute resolution bodies.

 • comply with our legal obligations;

-• get a better understanding of you, your needs, your behaviours and how you interact with us, so we can engage in product and service research, development and business strategy including managing the delivery of our services and products via the ways we communicate with you; and
+• get a better understanding of you, your needs, your behaviours and how you interact with us, so we can engage in product and service research, development and business strategy including managing the delivery of our services and products via the ways we communicate with you; carry out marketing activities and promotions; and

 5. WHAT IF YOU DON’T PROVIDE US WITH YOUR INFORMATION?

-6. HOW DO WE COLLECT YOUR PERSONAL INFORMATION?
+6. HOW DO WE COLLECT YOUR INFORMATION?

-We collect personal information directly from you (where possible), for example when you apply for credit, when you request additional products or services or variations to products or services either over the phone or via our website, when you seek a quote for one or more of our products or services, or when you enter into any of the competitions we may run from time to time.
+We collect personal information directly from you (where possible), for example when you apply for credit, when you request additional products or services or variations to products or services either over the phone or via the Website, when you seek a quote for one or more of our products or services, or when you enter into any of the competitions we may run from time to time.
 We may also:

 • collect information about you from other sources or exchange your information with a third party such as agents, dealers, and employers.
 For example, obtaining a credit report from a credit reporting agency for credit assessment purposes or updating your credit file including credit history;